trys/trysv4/content/blog/prioritising-requirements.md

 Even if the decision seems obvious, it's always worth sense-checking your thought process.
 Along with experience and gut-feelings, we also have blind-spots and biases.

+## Summary

+Through several group and individual prioritisation exercises, requirement gathering, tool profiling and weighted rankings, we can remove bias from our decision making and better evaluate the tools we use.

+Use our [requirements spreadsheet template](https://docs.google.com/spreadsheets/d/1lOs8EjQR1TCWtAob03NrILQlv7jMqAdudxOiGl3teEo/template/preview) as a starting point for your costly and crucial technical decisions.

+## How we prioritise

 We're big fans of [prioritisation exercises](https://clearleft.com/posts/getting-your-priorities-right) at Clearleft, and regularly help to steer clients in their technical and product decisions.
 As an agency, our role is not to dictate solutions or steamroll our agenda, but to listen, interrogate and question before using our experience to empower teams to make their best decisions.

 We recently helped a not-for-profit decide which content management system to use.
 Rather than dive straight into the build, we took a step back, using a technical discovery phase as an opportunity to ask questions, learn and come to a well-informed decision together.